 We are very grateful that you have chosen to visit our website and sincerely hope that you will find joy and inspiration in its contents.

-Dr. Steve White, Chapter Dean
+Dr. Stephen White, Chapter Dean

 SOLI DEO GLORIA!